 European Hornet

-A wasps’ stinger is a modified ovipositor and as a consequence just female wasps can sting but couple of would want to take a risk on guessing the appropriate sex of the wasp facing them.
+A wasps’ stinger is a customized ovipositor and as a consequence only female wasps can sting however few would wish to take a threat on guessing the right sex of the wasp facing them.

-There’s no need for our wasps’ nest control professionals to tell apart the kinds of wasp we’re eradicating so as to destroy the wasps’ nest.
+There’s no requirement for our wasps’ nest control specialists to differentiate the type of wasp we’re removing so as to destroy the wasps’ nest.
 All of the pest species have the identical biology and respond to the precise same treatment.

-What governs the quantity and scale of wasps’ nests isn’t the harshness of the last winter season but the weather in spring.
-The hibernating queens can make it through any amount of cold.
+What governs the quantity and scale of wasps’ nests isn’t the harshness of the last winter however the weather in springtime.
+The hibernating queens can make it through any quantity of cold.

 E-mail: info@prosolutionspestcontrol.com